 I said it silently to myself, over and over again: “Flat road is my enemy.
 Flat road is my enemy.
 Flat road is my enemy…”

 This would be my mantra for the next 36 hours.
 It was 6.17am on a murky Tuesday morning in August as I started my Garmin and headed east, away from the coast – uphill, of course.
 The clock was now ticking.

-I’d just embarked on a High Rouleurs Society (HRS) ride, called The Journey.
-Like an Everesting, HRS rides are overseen by the lovely folks at HELLS 500 in Melbourne.
-‘All’ I needed to do was complete my ride within the HRS Rules, upload proof – my ride data from my Garmin – to Strava and Veloviewer and HELLS 500 would then sign off on the challenge, assuming they were happy with my data.
+I’d just embarked on an Everesting Roam.
+Like an Everesting, Roam rides are overseen by the lovely folks at HELLS 500 in Melbourne.
+‘All’ I needed to do was complete my ride within the Roam Rules, upload proof – my ride data from my Garmin – to Strava and Veloviewer and HELLS 500 would then sign off on the challenge, assuming they were happy with my data.

-HELLS 500 oversee three types of ride: Everestings and the two types of qualifying HRS ride: The Limit and The Journey.
-All three require preparation, a significant effort and a long time in the saddle.
-They’re all ‘special’, but if I could keep just one, it might just be The Journey.
-Most people probably assume an Everesting would be more precious, but I’m not so sure: read on.
+HELLS 500 oversee all things Everesting, which in cycling terms means virtual Everesting (via Zwift), Base Camp Everesting (to 4,424m), the original Everesting (to 8,848m), Everesting 10k (to 10,000m) and Everesting Roam.
+All of these require preparation, a significant effort and a long time in the saddle.
+They’re all ‘special’, but if I could keep just one, it would probably be Roam.
+Most people assume an Everesting would be more precious, but I’m not so sure: read on to find out why?

-Not many people have completed an HRS ride full stop, but for those that do, The Limit is much more common because the qualifying criteria are most easily achieved by tacking extra laps onto an Everesting ride:
+Not many people have completed an Everesting Roam ride full stop.
+An Everesting 10k is much more common because the qualifying criteria are ‘easily’ achieved by tacking extra laps onto a standard Everesting ride:

 - 10,000m vertical